 Related articles: Day trips from Lisbon – Sintra Guide – Cascais Guide – Sesimbra Guide

-Lisbon is one of Europe's least expensive capital cities, and offers exceptional value for food, drink and public transport.
-Entrance fees to historic monuments are sensibly priced, but gimmicky tours (Tuk-tuks, open-air buses) are relatively expensive.
+Lisbon is one of Europe's least expensive capital cities, offering exceptional value for food, drink and public transport.
+Entrance fees to the historical monuments are sensibly priced, but gimmicky tourist activities (Tuk-tuks, bus tours) can be expensive.

-Once flights and accommodation have been paid for, the cost of the holiday greatly depends on the amount of activities, sights or nightlife partying, you wish to do.
-Overall, Lisbon provides a good value holiday destination, but accommodation and flights should always be booked well in advance to secure the lowest prices.
+Overall, Lisbon provides excellent value for money.
+However, accommodation and flights should always be booked well in advance to secure the lowest prices.

-Related articles: Cost of a holiday to Lisbon – Lisbon on a budget
+Related articles: Cost of a holiday to Lisbon - Traditional meals to try while in Lisbon

-Lisbon Airport is the main international airport of Portugal and provides direct connections to all major European cities and many of the world’s largest cities.
-The airport itself is conveniently located within the city limits, and onward travel is extremely easy by taking either the metro or the Aerobus bus service.
+Lisbon Airport is the main international airport of Portugal, providing direct connections to all major European cities and many larger cities across the world.
+The airport itself is conveniently located within the city limits and the onward travel is extremely easy, using either the metro or the Aerobus service.

-Related articles: Travel from Lisbon airport - Terminal 2 guide
+Related articles: Lisbon airport to the city centre - Lisbon airport guide - Terminal 2 guide

 Related articles: Is Lisbon safe?

-Lisbon has an excellent and inexpensive public transport network and a rental car is not needed for a holiday in this region.
-Driving in Lisbon can be stressful demanding due to the erratic driving of the Portuguese, the poor traffic markings and the heavy traffic.
-Parking is also very limited and expensive.
+Lisbon has excellent public transport and inexpensive taxis, so a car is not essential while in the city.
+Driving in Lisbon can be stressful due to the erratic driving of the Portuguese, poor traffic markings and heavily congested roads.